swisspost-yellowcube/wooyellowcube-docs/configuration.md

 # Configuration

-## Module configuration
+## Basic configuration

+You will find the YellowCube configuration section under the *WooYellowCube* main menu item in the side administration toolbar.

 The fields below **Personal informations** need to be filled out with the information you have received by the YellowCube customer service.
 The field "Sender" is case sensitive.

 The fields below **Technical information** need to be setup.

-* "SOAP url": Note that test environment and productional environment have different links
+* *SOAP url*: URLs of SOAP services for different operating modes. *https://service.swisspost.ch/apache/yellowcube/?wsdl* should be used for production websites.
-* "Operating mode": Choose between _Testing and Production_
+* *Operating mode*: Choose between _Testing and Production_
   * In Testing mode orders are processed virtually.
 Documents, labels etc. are printed out and scanned.
-This mode is for testing purposes
+This mode is for testing purposes.
-  * Production mode needs to be set when the website is live and working
+  * Production mode needs to be set when the website is live and working.
-* "Authentification": Needs to be set to _Yes_ if you use the Soap url with _-int_ or the productional environment
-* "Authentification file": @todo
+  * Development mode is only intended to be used by developers.
+YellowCube users should never use this mode.
+* *Authentification*: Should be enabled if you are using certificate file to authenticate with YellowCube.
+* *Authentification file*: If the certificate authentication is used provide path to the certificate file on the server in this field (relative to the folder of the WooYellowCube extension).

-If you are planning to send out batch products enable the feature in **Lot management.**
+Enable **Lot management** if you are planning to send out batch products enable.

 Define how many days logs will be kept in the database in the **Logs** section.
-We suggest you start with 30 days and then reduce it after you have more experience.
+We suggest you start with 30 days and then reduce it if the amount of log items becomes an issue.

 ![](/assets/Informations.png)